monkybrain/transunify/README.md

 # Cooler examples:

+# Likes and comments
-console.log blog.posts[3]
+console.log blog.posts[3]    # I realize you won't be able to output
-> {♥: 2661, ✎: 121}         # I realize you won't be able to output unicode characters to the console
+> {♥: 2661, ✎: 121}          # unicode characters to the console

 # Sub/superscript
 room.size =